-Our focus is on senior officials and entities that are the official voice of the nation state abroad, specifically accounts of key government officials, including foreign ministers, institutional entities, ambassadors, official spokespeople, and key diplomatic leaders.
-Where accounts are used solely for personal use and do not play a role as a geopolitical or official Government communication channel, we will not label the account.
+Our focus is on senior officials and entities that are the official voice of the nation state abroad, specifically accounts of key government officials, including foreign ministers, institutional entities, ambassadors, official spokespeople, defense officials, and key diplomatic leaders.
+Where accounts do not play a role as a geopolitical or official Government communication channel, we will not label the account.

 How state-affiliated media accounts are defined

 State-affiliated media is defined as outlets where the state exercises control over editorial content through financial resources, direct or indirect political pressures, and/or control over production and distribution.
-Accounts belonging to state-affiliated media entities, their editors-in-chief, and/or their senior staff may be labeled.
+Accounts belonging to state-affiliated media entities, their editors-in-chief, and/or their prominent staff may be labeled.